helm/helm/docs/kubernetes_apis.md

 API versions
 - Add a description in the upgrade, something along the lines to not perform a rollback to a Helm version prior to this current version

+> Note: Ensure to use the `protobuf schema` for the deployed Tiller version, otherwise the decoding might fail